triton-inference-server/model_analyzer/docs/quick_start.md

 # Quick Start

-The steps below will guide you through using model analyzer to analyze a simple PyTorch model: add_sub.
+The steps below will guide you through using Model Analyzer in Docker mode to analyze a simple PyTorch model: add_sub.

 ## `Step 1:` Download the add_sub model